densify-dev/Container-Optimization-Data-Forwarder/README.md

 Docker image is available on [Docker Hub](https://hub.docker.com/r/kgillan/densify-kubernetes-data-forwarder)

-To launch the container you will need to provide a configured config.cfg in the /config directory that provides details to connect to Prometheus and Densify servers.
+To launch the container you need to update the config.cfg file located in the /config directory.
+This file provides details to connect to Prometheus and Densify servers.

 ## Examples